AvalonSemiconductors/tt04-logisim-auto/README.md

 To use this repo, simply create a fork of it (or clone and change origin), and you’re already ready to edit the `source.circ` file.
 It contains a simple example circuit that you can edit and replace with your own.
 Instantiate the `chip` circuit to test your design (it handles tri-stating the bi-directional port).

 **Do not delete and re-create `source.circ`!** Even if you re-create the pins just as in the original, it will still break the repo, as the required project settings in the original file will be lost.

+## Drawbacks

+In order to integrate with the TinyTapeout submission process, which expects the source Verilog for the project to be part of the repo for final hardening, the actions workflow here must push files back into the repo.
+This means you will need to pull the repo after each successful pipeline run.